Zucker leads Wild to 4-2 win in Vegas homecoming | WHIZ News

 Haula and Carpenter scored late in the third to make it a one-goal game, but Parise’s empty-netter sealed the win for the Wild.

+Minnesota is third in the Central Division behind Nashville and Winnipeg.
+Meanwhile, the Golden Knights are eight points ahead of second-place San Jose in the Pacific Division.

+“I don’t care who we’re playing, it’s time to get back to winning,” Vegas coach Gerard Gallant said.
+“We’ve had a great home record all year long.
+We’ve got to make sure we’re the hardest-working team on Sunday and find a way to win.”

 NOTES: Vegas goalie Malcolm Subban, who is 11-3-1 with a 2.59 goals-against average, was activated from injured reserve and could see his first action since Feb.
-2 on Sunday vs. Calgary. … Dumba and Vegas’ Pierre-Edouard Bellemare both played in their 299th career game. … Vegas coach Gerard Gallant remains three wins away from 200 career victories. … Fleury still needs one win to move into a tie for 12th on the career list for goaltenders at 401.
+2 on Sunday vs. Calgary. … Dumba and Vegas’ Pierre-Edouard Bellemare both played in their 299th career game. … Gallant remains three wins shy of 200 career victories. … Fleury still needs one win to move into a tie for 12th on the career list for goaltenders at 401.

 UP NEXT